 Brand Consolidation Over a Rebuild Nobody Could Edit

-Mobile Mini's starting position in 2017 was the one every marketer dreads: an 18-month-old website the marketing team couldn't edit.
+Mobile Mini's starting point in 2017: an 18-month-old website the marketing team couldn't edit.
 A rigid CMS that required a developer for every content change.
 A six-week development cycle for what should have been a ten-minute update.
-And on top of that — three acquired business units operating under fractured brand identities, with 150+ locations across the United States, Canada, and the United Kingdom.
-The company was a rapidly growing mid-tier enterprise ($300M revenue) whose digital infrastructure had not kept pace with its corporate trajectory.
+Underneath that — three acquired business units operating under fractured brand identities, 150+ locations across the US, Canada, and the UK, and a $300M mid-market company whose digital stack hadn't kept up with the rest of the business.

-The work in front of us wasn't a redesign.
-It was a brand consolidation: how do you present three acquired businesses to a national B2B buyer as one experience, while giving the marketing team the agility to run local campaigns across hundreds of markets?
+The work in front of us was a redesign and a brand consolidation: how do you present three acquired businesses to a national B2B buyer as one experience, while giving the marketing team the agility to run local campaigns across hundreds of markets?

-That problem has two layers.
-The surface layer is visual consistency — one logo system, one typography hierarchy, one color language across three formerly independent brands.
-The harder layer is navigation: how does a construction buyer in Phoenix find the right portable storage container, a government logistics coordinator in Ottawa find the right ground-level office, and an oil-and-gas operations manager in Aberdeen find the right tank-and-pump unit, all inside one coherent site?
-Three buyer personas, three geographies, three product lines.
-One experience.
+The problem had two layers.
+The surface layer was visual consistency — one logo system, one typography hierarchy, one color language across three formerly independent brands.
+The harder layer was navigation: how does a construction buyer in Phoenix find the right portable storage container, a government logistics coordinator in Ottawa find the right ground-level office, and an oil-and-gas operations manager in Aberdeen find the right tank-and-pump unit, all inside one coherent site?

 The brand consolidation was the mandate.
-The platform that could carry it for the next decade was what we actually had to build.
+The platform behind it had to last a decade.

 Foundation First — How B2B Storage Actually Gets Bought